KarimTwn/skid-list/README.md

 * "DaddyDombo" - Buys code, renames it, and claims it as his own.
 * "funkemunky" - Shit anti-cheats built off one another.
 * "InspectMC" - Leaks plugins (https://i.gyazo.com/b21ddb1bf43f397b3879350c577adabd.png)
+* "Ambrosia" - Makes hub plugins for a living (LMFAO), has no idea what he's doing in an IDE, still using Eclipse in 2k18, and just talks shit about other people without having spoken to them before?
+Extremely toxic, DNDW.